- Daily & Weekly newsletters

 Belgium has told all residents to stay at home, from 12.00 tomorrow (Wednesday 18 March), to limit the spread of coronavirus.

 The measure will apply until 5 April, but could be extended.
-Police will be responsible for ensuring the confinement is respected.
+Police will be responsible for ensuring the measures are respected.

 Belgian prime minister Sophie Wilmès said these were "severe measures" and "difficult decisions which have not been taken lightly".